-Waves and their Applications in Technologies for Information Transfer Students who demonstrate understanding can:
+Waves and their Applications in Technologies for Information Transfer

-- Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move. - Develop a model to describe that light reflecting from objects and entering the eye allows objects to be seen. - Generate and compare multiple solutions that use patterns to transfer information.
+• Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move.

-From Molecules to Organisms: Structures and Processes Students who demonstrate understanding can:
+From Molecules to Organisms: Structures and Processes

-- Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction. - Use a model to describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.
+• Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.